SparksFlying/SDI-SOCKET/Readme.md

 ./experiment do car 2 20000
 ```

-6. Run AU to send query requests to the server DSP via:
+6. Run AU and send query requests to the server DSP via:
 ```
 ./experiment au car 2 20000 0.005
 ```